-Beautiful seaside resorts, proud Hanseatic towns, three islands and a peninsula – on the Baltic Sea Coast Cycle Path cyclists get to know Mecklenburg-Vorpommern from its most beautiful side.
+Beautiful seaside resorts, proud Hanseatic towns, three islands and a peninsula – on the Baltic Sea Cycle Route cyclists get to know Mecklenburg-Vorpommern from its most beautiful side.

 With its colourful captain's houses and quaint Zeesen boats, Wustrow sets the stage for the wild, romantic peninsula of Fischland-Darß-Zingst.
 One highlight is the former artists' colony Ahrenshoop with its thatched houses huddled amongst the gently rolling dunes.

 In the spring and summer, swarms of cranes accompany cyclists along the route to Stralsund, the venerable gateway to Germany's largest island.
 Rügen is one of nature's masterpieces.
 The cycle path takes you once around the island – past Cape Arkona, the fabled chalk seat and the flintstone fields near Sassnitz, as well as the elegant villas with their resort architecture in Binz, Sellin and Göhren.